 In the printable recipe below, you can find a complete list of ingredients and measurements.

-- Corn Tortillas: You can use white, yellow, or blue corn tortillas but don’t cheap out on the tortillas.
-It is tempting to buy the cheapest since you are frying them but better tortillas produces better chips.
+- Corn Tortillas: You can use white, yellow, or blue corn tortillas, but don’t skimp on the quality of the tortillas.
+It is tempting to buy the cheapest since you are frying them, but better tortillas produce better chips.

-- Oil: Any neutral oil will work – canola, vegetable, peanut, or soybean.
-Just be sure that the oil you are using has a high enough smoke point since you will be frying the chips at 350°F.
+- Oil: Any neutral oil will work, such as canola, vegetable, peanut, or soybean oil.
+Just be sure the oil you use has a high enough smoke point since you will fry the chips at 350°F.

-- Salt: We are partial to kosher or flaky finishing salt on our chips but you can use any salt you prefer.
+- Salt: We prefer kosher or flaky finishing salt on our chips, but feel free to use any salt you prefer.

 Fried, Baked, or Air-Fried – What’s the Best Method

 For the best tortilla chips, they have to be fried.
-Frying them produces light, crispy chips that you can’t get from baking or air frying.
-We include instructions for all three methods but here are the difference between the three methods.
+Frying produces light, crispy chips that you can’t get from baking or air frying.
+We include instructions for all three methods, but here are the differences between them.

-- Baking produced almost stale-tasting chips in our opinion.
-It is an easier method since you are not standing over a pot of hot oil monitoring chips but the results were lackluster.
+- Baking produced chips that tasted almost stale, in our opinion.
+It is an easier method since you are not standing over a pot of hot oil monitoring chips, but the results were lackluster.
 Leftover baked chips also don’t last as long as fried chips.

-- Air Frying tortilla chips are almost as good as frying them but not quite.
-They are crispier than baked but still lack the light and airy crisp you get from frying.
-There is still oil used when air frying so not sure the slight health benefit really is worth it.
+- Air-frying tortilla chips is almost as good as frying them, but it’s not quite the same.
+They are crispier than baked, but still lack the light and airy crisp you get from frying.
+Oil is still used when air-frying, so not sure the slight health benefit is worth it.

-- Frying does require more time and technique but the finished chip is worth it.
-Fried tortilla chips are crispier and have more flavor than the other methods.
-No, it is not the healthiest cooking method, but the amount of oil that is left on the chips is not as significant as you probably think.
-Save your fried indulgences for the dishes that need it, because baked simply don’t compare to fried tortilla chips.
+- Frying does require more time and technique, but the finished chip is worth it.
+Fried tortilla chips are crispier and have more flavor than those prepared by other methods.
+No, it is not the healthiest cooking method, but the amount of oil left on the chips is not as significant as you might think.
+Save your fried indulgences for the dishes that need them because baked chips just don’t compare to fried tortilla chips.

 How to Make Homemade Tortilla Chips

-Pro-tip: For the best tortilla chips, we recommend frying them as baking and air frying do not produce as crispy a chip.
+Pro-tip: For the best tortilla chips, we recommend frying them, as baking and air-frying do not produce as crispy chips.

 How to Make Fried Tortilla Chips

-2. Fry Tortilla Chips: Add neutral oil (such as vegetable, canola, or peanut ) to a wide, high-sided pot or cast iron pan so that it is ¼ to ½ inch deep, heating the oil to 350°F. Working in batches, gently place the tortilla triangles into the hot oil and fry for 2 to 3 minutes until the chips are golden and crispy, flipping as needed.
+2. Fry Tortilla Chips: Add neutral oil (such as vegetable, canola, or peanut ) to a wide, high-sided pot or cast iron pan that is ¼ to ½ inch deep, heating the oil to 350°F. Working in batches, gently place the tortilla triangles in the hot oil and fry for 2 to 3 minutes, until golden and crispy, flipping as needed.
 Remove the chips from the oil with a slotted spoon, tongs, or spider strainer, and place them on a paper towel-lined baking sheet.
 Season with salt immediately.

-3. Serve: Allow to cool for one or two minutes then serve with your favorite salsa, queso, or guacamole.
+3. Serve: Cool for one or two minutes, then serve with your favorite salsa, queso, or guacamole.

 How to Make Baked Tortilla Chips

-1. Cut Tortillas into Wedges: Lightly brush each tortilla with neutral oil and stack them up on a cutting board then cut them into 6 triangular wedges.
+1. Cut Tortillas into Wedges: Lightly brush each tortilla with neutral oil, stack them on a cutting board, and cut them into 6 triangular wedges.

-2. Bake Tortilla Chips: Arrange the cut tortilla triangles in a single layer on a baking sheet and bake in a pre-heated 375°F oven until they are golden brown and crispy about 7-10 minutes.
-Season with salt after baking.
+2. Bake Tortilla Chips: Arrange the cut tortilla triangles in a single layer on a baking sheet and bake in a pre-heated 375°F oven until golden brown and crispy, about 7-10 minutes, then season with salt after baking.

 How to Make Air-Fried Tortilla Chips

-1. Cut Tortillas into Wedges: Lightly brush each tortilla with neutral oil and stack them up on a cutting board then cut them into 6 triangular wedges.
+1. Cut Tortillas into Wedges: Lightly brush each tortilla with neutral oil, stack them on a cutting board, and cut them into 6 triangular wedges.

-2. Air Fry Tortilla Chips: Pre-heat the air fryer to 375°F. Lightly brush each tortilla with a neutral oil and stack them up on a cutting board then cut them into 6 triangular tortilla wedges.
+2. Air Fry Tortilla Chips: Pre-heat the air fryer to 375°F. Lightly brush each tortilla with neutral oil and stack them on a cutting board.
+Then, cut them into 6 triangular tortilla wedges.
 Arrange the cut tortilla triangles in a single layer on the air fryer basket or rack (working in batches if necessary).
-Air fry for 7-10 minutes, tossing or shaking chips halfway through cooking, until the chips are golden brown and crispy.
+Air fry for 7-10 minutes, tossing or shaking the chips halfway through, until golden brown and crispy.
 Season with salt after air frying.

 What to Serve with Tortilla Chips

-Homemade tortilla chips are delicious all on their own but they are also a great appetizer or side.
+Homemade tortilla chips are delicious on their own, but they also make a great appetizer or side dish.
 Here are a few of our favorites.

-- Chips and Dip: We love them with salsa, pico de gallo, guacamole, or queso.
+- Chips and Dip: We love them with green chile salsa, habanero mango salsa, spicy pico de gallo, grilled guacamole, Hatch queso, and corn salsa.
+They are also delicious with chicken salad.

 - Nachos: We love using leftover chili to make chili cheese nachos.
-Or load them up with your favorite toppings for quick and easy sheet pan nachos.
+Or load them up with your favorite toppings for quick, easy sheet pan nachos.

-- Migas: If you happen to have leftover chips, turn them into migas the next day for a quick and delicious breakfast.
+- Migas: If you have leftover chips, turn them into migas the next day for a quick and delicious breakfast.

-- Soups and Stews: Tortilla chips are also great with a hearty chili or stew either as a side or crumbled up for a crunchy topping.
+- Soups and Stews: Tortilla chips are also great with a hearty Texas chili or pork pozole verde as a side or crumbled up for a crunchy topping.

 How to Store

-Tortilla chips are best when enjoyed within 24 hours but you can store them in a resealable plastic bag or air-tight container.
+Tortilla chips are best enjoyed within 24 hours, but they can be stored in a reusable plastic bag or an airtight container for up to 3 days.
 They should remain crispy for another day or so.

 Recipe Tips and Notes

 - Use a thermometer.
-The oil needs to be at a steady 350°F to avoid the chip either burning if the oil is too hot or being chewy if it is too low.
-We recommend using an instant-read cooking thermometer.
+The oil needs to be at a steady 350°F to prevent the chip from burning if it is too hot or from being chewy if it is too low.
+We recommend using an instant-read thermometer for cooking.

 - Fry in batches.
-To help keep the oil at a steady temperature and not overcrowd the pain you will need to fry the chips in batches.
-This also will keep them from sticking together as they fry.
+To help keep the oil at a steady temperature and not overcrowd the pan, you will need to fry the chips in batches.
+This will also keep them from sticking together as they fry.

 - Season.
-Sprinkle with salt as soon as they come out of the oil to get the most flavor.
+Sprinkle with salt as soon as they come out of the oil to maximize flavor.

 Let’s Connect!
 If you make this recipe or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
 It helps others who are considering making our recipes and we love hearing about your cooking experiences.
 And if you snapped some shots, share them on Instagram, and be sure to tag @casual.epicure so we can feature them in our stories.